shahrzl/kdbplus/portfolioTracker/README.md

-###Preview of version 0.3
+###Preview of version 0.4
 ======================

 ####What's new?

-* Use publish/subscribe mechanism between pnlsvc.q and execsvc.q.
-This is based on u.q source code from http://code.kx.com/wiki/Cookbook/publishsubscribe.
-* Bug Fixes.
-* Small Enhancements for Trade Entry functionality.
+* Enhancements to support strategy backtesting by replaying historical tick data.
+* Historical tick data is sourced from http://www.netfonds.no.
+Of course you can use other sources, but may require editing of timersvc.q under /histTickData directory.

 Screenshot: